Induja1107/visualisation/README.md

 Create a database using sql from the Json data given.
 Use Flask framework to design and develop a dashboard for Back-end For Front-end you can use  React
-For charts or visualizations, you can use either of the following:
-D3.js
-Use any creating visual that you can create using the data to generate insights You must use the given data only.
+For charts or visualizations, you can use html , css Use any creating visual that you can create using the data to generate insights You must use the given data only.
 Interactive graphs.